A mixed elasticity formulation for fluid-poroelastic structure interaction: Numerical results

 In this section we present the results from a series of numerical tests illustrating the performance of the proposed method.
 We employ the backward Euler method for the time discretization.
 Let $\Delta t = T/N$ be the time step, $t_n=n \Delta t$, $n=0, \cdots, N$.
 Let $d_t\, u^n := (u^n - u^{n-1})/\Delta t$, where $u^n := u(t_n)$.
 The fully discrete method reads: given $(\bp_h^0, \br_h^0)=(\bp_h(0), \br_h(0))$ satisfying \eqref{eq: discrete initial condition}, find $(\bp_h^n, \br_h^n)\in \bQ_h \times \bS_h$, $n=1, \cdots, N$, such that for all $(\bq_h, \bs_h)\in \bQ_h \times \bS_h$,

-Our implementation is on triangular grids and it is based on the {\tt FreeFem++} finite element package \cite{freefem}.
+Our implementation is on triangular grids, and it is based on the {\tt FreeFem++} finite element package \cite{freefem}.
+We use a monolithic scheme, in conjunction with the direct solver {\tt UMFPACK} \cite{umfpack}.
+We note that iterative solvers suitable for saddle point problems \cite{elman2014finite} could also be utilized.
+It is shown in \cite{byzz2015} that block-diagonal preconditioners based on split schemes involving individual physics solves can be very effective.
+Another alternative is non-overlapping domain decomposition methods, see \cite{manu} for a recent work on a fully mixed five-field formulation of the Biot system of poroelasticity.
 For spatial discretization we use the MINI elements $\rP_1^b-\rP_1$ for the Stokes spaces $(\bV_{fh}, \W_{fh})$, where $\rP_1^b$ stands for the space of continuous piecewise linear polynomials enhanced elementwise by cubic bubbles, the lowest order Raviart-Thomas elements $\RT_0-\rP_0$ for the Darcy spaces $(\bV_{ph}, \W_{ph})$, and the $\BDM_1-\rP_0-\rP_1$ elements \cite{brezzi2008mixed} for the elasticity spaces $(\bbX_{ph}, \bV_{sh}, \bbQ_{ph})$.
 According to \eqref{Lagr-mult}, for the Lagrange multiplier spaces we choose piecewise constants for $\Lambda_h$ and discontinuous piecewise linears for $\bLambda_{sh}$.
+We note that the choice of the $\BDM_1-\rP_0-\rP_1$ spaces for elasticity fits in the framework of the multipoint stress mixed finite element method \cite{msmfe-simpl}, where the stress and rotation variables can be locally eliminated, resulting in a very efficient positive definite cell-centered scheme for the displacement.

 We present two examples.
 Example~1 is used to corroborate the rates of convergence.
 In Example 2 we present simulations of the coupling of surface and subsurface hydrological systems, focusing on the qualitative behavior of the solution.